chrisgrobauskas/chrisgrobauskas.github.io/_posts/2023-12-02-expectations.markdown

 While your database engineer may be able to do something to *reduce* contention in some situations, good application design is the only way to avoid contention.

-The scenario above might seem contrived, but it is a common scenario even experienced software engineers stumble into when frameworks hide or obfuscate what is going on in the database.
+The scenario above might seem contrived, but it is a common scenario even experienced software engineers stumble into when frameworks, database triggers, or database routines hide or obfuscate what is going on in the database.

 ## Frameworks
 If you are using an Object Relational Mapping (ORM) or database persistence framework, you need to understand how it manages *transactions* within the database.